cwarden45/DTC_Scripts/My_Veritas_WGS/README.md

 The Java memory limit is set to 4GB (4g).
 If you have more memory (and have allocated extra memory/CPU to docker), you can change this setting via `python combine_bams.py --java_mem=4g`.
 You can also decrease the memory requirements, but the script already takes a few hours to run (with default settings) on my PC with 8 GB RAM and 4 CPU (with 5 GB RAM and 4 CPU allocated to the Docker VM).
 Run `python combine_bams.py --help` for more information.`

+If everything works correctly, you can delete the *veritas_wgs.bam* and *veritas_wgs.sort.bam* files after the script stops running.

 ### For Advanced Users ###

 I've also provided scripts for analyzing 23andMe data in the `23andMe` folder, which I will compare to my WGS variants